hotkit/fost-dev/README.markdown

 ## Actions ##

 * `latest` -- Update the submodules to their latest verisons using the origin master or develop branches as appropriate.
 These changes are then checked in.
+* `master` -- Check out the latest master version of the projects (including pulling from origin).
 * `pull` -- Pull all libraries from GitHub and make sure that the right versions of the sub-modules are in use.
 If a library is already present then it just makes sure that the sub-module is checked out at the correct revision.
 * `push` -- Push all projects back up to GitHub.
 If no libraries are included then it just pushes the `fost-dev` code.
 It assumes that all of the project checkouts are on a tracked branch.
 * `release` -- Tag the master branches with a new version number.
 Takes an argument specifying the version number to use.